eetuxd/openlifter-streaming/README.md

 > Simple software for running a local powerlifting competition.

+## This is not the official version of Openlifter.

+This is a development version with added fuctionality for sharing results to live results services, live stream graphics or on venue graphics.

 ## Development Chat

 Project development is discussed in the [OpenPowerlifting Zulip Chat](https://openpl.zulipchat.com/), in the channel `#coding/openlifter`.
 Everyone is welcome to join.